hal-platform/hal/README.md

 #### Database

 Sometimes the schema changes between releases.
-Make sure to run the migration queries in the release notes to stay up to date.
+Make sure to run the migrations included with `hal-core` to stay up to date.
 Changes may also be made between commits while a release is being developed.

 If your database schema seems out of date, talk to another developer and find out the necessary steps to update your local schema.